mattthias/wall-display/README.md

 wall-display
 ============

-To compile the application (eg. on a Raspberry Pi with Raspbian/Wheezy) install QT4-dev:
+To compile the application on a Raspberry Pi with Rasbian install the Qt5 develpment tools:

-        apt-get install libqt4-dev libqtwebkit-dev qt4-qmake
+        sudo apt install qt5-default

 Build: